-- HKFRS 8 Operating Segments (effective for annual periods beginning on or after 1 January 2009).
+- HKFRS 8 'Operating Segments' (effective from 1 January 2009).
 HKFRS 8 will supersede HKAS 14 Segment Reporting, under which segments were identified and reported on risk and return analysis.
 Items were reported on the accounting policies used for external reporting.
 Under HKFRS 8, which adopts the 'management approach', segments are components of an entity regularly reviewed by the entity's management.
 Items are presented based on internal reporting.
-The Group has assessed the impact of HKFRS 8 and concluded that the adoption of the new standard is unlikely to have a significant impact on the Group's results of operations and financial position. - HK(IFRIC) Int 13 Customer Loyalty Programmes (effective for annual periods beginning on or after 1 July 2008).
-HK(IFRIC) Int 13 clarifies that when an entity provides customers with incentives to buy goods or services under a customer loyalty programme (for example, customers accumulate loyalty points to redeem free or discounted products or service), the fair value of the consideration received or receivable in respect of the initial sale shall be allocated between the award credits and the other components of the sale or service.
-The Group is still in the process of assessing its impact on its results on operations and financial position.
+The Group will adopt HKFRS 8 with effect from 1 January 2009 and will accordingly present segmental information which reflects the operating segments used to make operating decisions at that time. - HK(IFRIC)-Int 13 'Customer Loyalty Programmes' (effective from 1 July 2008).
+HK(IFRIC)-Int 13 clarifies that when an entity provides customers with incentives to buy goods or services under a customer loyalty programme (for example, customers accumulate loyalty points to redeem free or discounted products or service), the fair value of the consideration received or receivable in respect of the initial sale shall be allocated between the award credits and the other components of the sale or service.
+The Group will apply the interpretation from 1 January 2009.
+It is not expected to have significant impact on the Group's results of operations and financial position.